openintegrationhub/Data-and-Domain-Models/DataModels/DataModels.md

 ![Aggregate example: Order](assets/aggregate-example.svg)

-The Order's root defines the model as an OIH Dataset by extending it.
-This way, the _Order_ entity is the one and only entry point to the aggregate!
+The Order's root defines the model as an OIH Data Record by extending it.
+This way, the _Order_ entity is the one and only entry point to the aggregate.

 The JSON schema for this example is accessible [here](../src/examples/schema/order.schema.json).